 - Payment due date: payment of your rates is required by this date.

-- Special Purpose Pest Management Rate: this contributes to plague locust and pest management activities and is calculated using your Notional Carrying Capacity and a variable component plus a base charge.
+- Special Purpose Pest Management Rate: this contributes to statewide plague locust and pest management activities and is calculated using your Notional Carrying Capacity and a variable component plus a base charge.

 - Total amount due: this balance shows the required total payment for this invoice.